abik11/tips-tricks/Web.md

 Some syntax construction or details in Javascript may not be so obvious for developers that are used to other languages, so it is nice to learn a little bit about that.

 ### DOM
-One of the biggest strengths of Javascript is that it can work with Document Object Model - DOM.
+One of the most important use cases of Javascript is to work with Document Object Model - DOM.

 ## Useful links